prim011/CPP-Examples/abstClass/README.md

 # Quick Reference for Abstract Classes using Template Binary Tree Class

-This quick example code implements an example of the abstract class used as main information in a Binary Tree Template.
+This quick example code implements a possible reference of an abstract class used in conjunction with a Binary Tree Template, where the main node's information is the abstract class.
+We will learn how this property allows us to include in the tree other classes, derived by that abstract common factor.

 ## The Abstract class
 Imagine you would like to store only the information needed for accessing the University Library without necessarily disclosing if the user is a professor or a student.
 For the benefit of this exercise, we have assumed that minimal information is constituted by
 - _serial number_: incrementally increasing and shared between professors and students (that might not be what happens in reality)
-- The name is an identification, but it could have been anything else for identifying the users, for example, a digital identity.
+- The _name_ is an identification, but it could have been anything else for identifying the users, for example, a digital identity.
 - Whether the user has _active_ permission.
 In this case, the student or the professor are allowed in the University Library

 The _LibAccess_ class is not a pure virtual class as we have introduced a dedicated printout function of only the information needed for accessing the library (i.e. those three fields we have presented before).